AdobeDocs/commerce-webapi/src/pages/get-started/gs-web-api-request.md

 # Construct a request

-To configure a web API, developers define some of the elements of each API call in the `<module root dir>/vendor/<vendor-name>/<module-name>/etc/webapi.xml` file, where `<vendor-name>` is your vendor name (for example, `magento`) and `<module-name>` is your module name (which exactly matches its definition in `composer.json`).
-For example, the web API for the Customer service is defined in the `<magento_root>/vendor/magento/module-customer/etc/webapi.xml` configuration file.
+To configure a web API, developers define some of the elements of each API call in the `<module root dir>/vendor/<vendor-name>/<module-name>/etc/webapi.xml` file, where `<vendor-name>` is your vendor name (for example, `sample`) and `<module-name>` is your module name (which exactly matches its definition in `composer.json`).
+For example, the web API for the Customer service is defined in the `<root>/vendor/sample/module-customer/etc/webapi.xml` configuration file.
 Service data interfaces and builders define the required and optional parameters and the return values for the [API](https://glossary.magento.com/api) calls.

 ## Overview